mzfikar/mzfikar/README.md

 ## Hi there 👋, I'm Muhammad Zul Fikar
 - 🎓 I’m currently studying at UPNVJ
 - 🎓 I’m majoring in Information System
-- 💻 I’m interested in being a Software Developer or Data Analyst
+- 💻 I’m interested in being a Software Developer
-- ⚡ Fun fact: wibu
+- ⚡ Fun fact: should sleep 7 hours a day